It was important not to lose against United: Arsene Wenger

-Arsenal boss justifies team’s cautious approach in lacklustre draw against Man United at home
+Arsenal boss Arsene Wenger justifies team’s cautious approach in lacklustre draw against Manchester United during their English Premier League clash at home

 London: Arsene Wenger felt his Arsenal side could have claimed all three points against Manchester United on Wednesday but was pleased to see an improved defensive display after their Anfield collapse.

 The north Londoners missed out on the chance to leapfrog Chelsea and return to the top of the Premier League as David Moyes’ beleaguered visitors held on for a draw.

 Wenger’s charges went into the match on the back of a 1-5 defeat to Liverpool and the Frenchman was content not to lose for a second top-flight match running, despite seeing Olivier Giroud and Santi Cazorla go close late on.

 Arsenal players react after the 0-0 draw against Manchester United at the Emirates Stadium.
 PIC/Getty Images

 “I think overall we could have won it but it was a game of very few chances,” he told BT Sport.
 “Our defensive focus was extreme because we conceded so many goals on Saturday and they were focused on defending also.

 “It could have gone 1-0 for either side.
 We had two or three chances in the second half from crosses where Giroud was just a bit short.
 When you go forward they can always catch you with the quality of strikers they have.
 It was important not to lose tonight.”